ioBroker/ioBroker.docs/docs/en/admin/settings.md

 ** Active depository **

-The required repository from which the adapter version is to be installed is selected via the pull-down menu.
+The desired repository from which the adapter version is to be installed is selected via the pull-down menu.
 The repositories listed on the “Storage locations” subpage are available in the pull-down menu

 ## Storage locations
 ![The repositories](../../de/admin/media/ADMIN_Settings_repos.png)